viniHNS/Make-PL15-great-again/README.md

 The PL-15 is a great weapon, but it has some flaws.
 This mod aims to fix them, like:

-- Add some sights, like the glock's ones.
+- Now you can use glock sights and some sight mounts
 ###### Because according to wikipedia: "The PL-15{...} features removable front and rear dovetail sight posts, completely interchangeable with sights designed for Glock pistols."
 - Change the deviation (MOA) of the weapon